mhaffizhhh/mhaffizhhh/README.md

 - 👋 Hi, I’m @mhaffizhhh
-- 👀 I’m interested in Data Analyst or Data Scientist
+- 👀 I’m interested in Data Scientist/Machine Learning
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Linkedin: https://www.linkedin.com/in/mohammadhafizhefridas/
+- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/mohammadhafizhefridas/)

 <!---
 mhaffizhhh/mhaffizhhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.